marxin/texi2rst-generated/sphinx/share/cppopts.rst

     directives for all the macros defined during the execution of the preprocessor, including predefined macros.
 This gives you a way of finding out what is predefined in your version of the preprocessor.
-    Assuming you have no file foo.h, the command
+    Assuming you have no file :samp:`foo.h`, the command

     .. code-block:: c++